 Chris Livingston: The reboot of a classic

-And, hey! .
+And, hey!
+The new Doom is great.
 Fast and furious, wonderfully gory, with kickass music and a streamlined plot that lets you get right to the demon-slaying, Doom provides just the right amount of nostalgia while still forging a completely new path for itself.
 It's not a complete success, of course: multiplayer is surprisingly sterile, and considering the original Doom is still a wonderful playground for modders over twenty years later, it's unfortunate that tools are limited to SnapMap in the new version.

 Tyler Wilde: A grand year for strategy